Look Around the Kids Area

 Victoria VanZile, Children’s Library Associate

-Victoria VanZile has been a Youth Services Associate at Pauline Haass Public Library since the summer of 2017.
-She has an associate’s degree in Early Childhood Education from MATC Madison and a B.A. in religion from Wartburg College in Iowa, where her favorite class by far was Children’s Literature.
+Victoria VanZile has been a youth services associate at Pauline Haass Public Library since the summer of 2017.
+She has an associate degree in early childhood education from MATC Madison and a bachelor of arts degree in religion from Wartburg College in Iowa, where her favorite class by far was Children’s Literature.
 Before joining the library staff Victoria was a K3/K4 teacher in Milwaukee.
-She also worked in a children’s bookstore in Minneapolis for many years (the one with the Manx cats and bantam chickens that run around the store — so she is used to chaos).
+She also worked at the Wild Rumpus children’s bookstore in Minneapolis for many years (the one with the Manx cats and bantam chickens that run around the store—so she is used to chaos).
 Victoria is the mother of four active children (see previous comment about chaos).
 Her favorite read-aloud picture books are by Phyllis Root and her favorite illustrators are LeUyen Pham, Kadir Nelson, and Yuyi Morales.
 If you mention anything about Doctor Who, she will be your new best friend.